 There have been cases that have worked for those suing.
 The most famous is the case of 79 yr old Stella Liebeck, who received third degree burns on her thighs and arms after having had McDonald’s coffee spilled on her, another one of those slow ventures that didn’t pay off.

 Suing McDonald’s is not the best way to make a big profit.
 One should always make sure the evidence is accurate and actually the real thing before even thinking of taking anything to court.
-This lady is going to suffer because of her fake photos for years to come.

 A woman who was violently kidnapped in Philadelphia’s Germantown section on Sunday has been found alive.
 Carlesha Freeland-Gaither, 22, was seen on surveillance video being dragged down the street by her abductor and forced into a car after visiting with her godson Sunday evening.